cicciovo/homebridge-samsung-airconditioner/README.md

 ### Filter

-Support for filter health has been added, though I am not sure how to see it.
-Its display is fine in the 3rd party Home app.
+Support for filter health has been added, though I am not sure how to see it in Apple's Home app.
+Its status is accessible via Siri.
+You may see this information if you use [Home 3](https://itunes.apple.com/us/app/home-3/id995994352?mt=8) app.

-Function of resetting filter status has not been added.
+Resetting filter status function is yet to add.

 ## Credit

-This project is forked from [cicciovo/homebridge-samsung-airconditioner](https://github.com/cicciovo/homebridge-samsung-airconditioner) and rewrote in Typescript.
+This project is forked from [cicciovo/homebridge-samsung-airconditioner](https://github.com/cicciovo/homebridge-samsung-airconditioner) and rewritten in Typescript.

-The Typescipt part uses [homebridge-tesla](https://github.com/nfarina/homebridge-tesla) as reference, as well as some `utils` methods.
+The Typescipt part uses [homebridge-tesla](https://github.com/nfarina/homebridge-tesla) as reference, as well as for some `utils` methods.